EWC-consortium/eudi-wallet-rfcs/ewc-rfc001-issue-verifiable-credential.md

 }
 ```

-The holder wallet retrieves the JSON and processes it using the credential format identifier.
-The supported credential format identifiers for this are listed in the context of EWC LSPs, which can be found [here](https://github.com/EWC-consortium/eudi-wallet-rfcs/blob/main/ewc-supported-formats.csv).

-For pre-authorised flow with a transaction code, the credential response is as given:
+For pre-authorised flow with a transaction code, the credential offer response is as given:

 ```json
 {